 What is a Market Indicator?

-- Market indicator is a quantitative tool that is used by traders to interpret financial data in order to forecast stock market movements.
+- A market indicator is a quantitative tool that is used by traders to interpret financial data in order to forecast stock market movements.

 - Market indicators are considered a subset of technical indicators.